genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 ## Exiting DbMon

-To end a DbMon Session just type [`quit`](#dbmon-commands) at the DbMon Prompt.
+To end a DbMon Session just type [`quit`](#dbmon-commands) at the DbMon prompt.

-## Working with Tables
+## Working with tables

-The starting point for any work you will need to do in DbMon will be the Tables.
+The starting point for any work you will need to do in DbMon will be the tables.

-### Show Tables
+### Show tables

-To see a list of the available Tables you can use the [`showTables`](#dbmon-commands) command.
+To see a list of the available tables you can use the [`showtables`](#dbmon-commands) command.
 This will display an alphabetical list of the available tables, as follows:

 ```javascript
 ==================================